Single Blog Title

 Organized on 1st and 3rd February 2022, the Innovative Financing for Education (IFE) Symposium brought together education experts from diverse contexts to share their experiences with research and practice on IFE, take stock of what has been learned so far and engage in discussions on the ways forward in making sure IFE contributes to equitable and quality education for all.

 Day 1 of the symposium was on the topic of ‘Innovative Financing for Education – What have we learnt?’.
 More than 200 participants attended this day.
 The event opened with a brief introduction from Gita Steiner-Khamsi (NORRAG).
 She introduced the four priority themes of NORRAG’s work: Data and Evidence, Education and the SDGs, Innovations and Disruptions, and Private Sector Approaches.
 She discussed the evolution of research and dialogue on IFE within the Private Sector Approaches theme since 2016.
-Following this, Cathryn Magno (University of Fribourg) gave a description of the COFER Innovative Financing in Education (IFE) and Development: Case Studies and Multi-Media Material for eLearning project, which was partially funded by the Swissuniversities Development and Cooperation Network (SUDAC).
+Following this, Cathryn Magno (University of Fribourg) gave a description of the COFER Innovative Financing for Education (IFE) and Development: Case Studies and Multi-Media Material for eLearning project, which was partially funded by the Swissuniversities Development and Cooperation Network (SUDAC).
 She highlighted that the project was successful in achieving all its goals: a curated webpage on the topic of IFE, a systematic literature review, publication of six in-depth multimedia case studies, numerous short case studies, development of multi-media teaching materials, delivering of several lectures, workshops and conference presentations by the team members and a Masters level course on IFE which was developed and taught at The Graduate Institute of International and Development Studies.

 Arushi Terway (NORRAG) then introduced the topic of innovative financing.
 She presented the overall insights from the systematic literature review and the case studies developed within the IFE project.
 The importance of learning from the experience of the various stakeholders involved in implementing innovative financing initiatives when conducting empirical research was emphasized.
 She advised that future research must move from conceptualization and experimental stage to the stage of ‘testing the promise’ of IFE.
 Her presentation was followed by the presentation of numerous case studies.